pefarrell/pefarrell.github.io/index.md

 <p>2026-03-04: I will give a talk in the Exeter Geophysical and Astrophysical Fluid Dynamics seminar series, hosted by <a href="https://experts.exeter.ac.uk/33035-jemma-shipton">Jemma Shipton</a>.</p>

-<p>2026-02-13: Thomas Higham will give a seminar in the University of Manchester SIAM-IMA Student Chapter.</p>

 <h2 id="news">News</h2>

+<p>2026-02-16: Welcome to <a href="https://sites.google.com/view/jonghopark">Jongho Park</a>!
+Jongho is a Research Scientist at the King Abdullah University of Science and Technology (KAUST).
+He is here for two weeks for a research visit.</p>

+<p>2026-02-13: Thomas Higham gave a seminar in the University of Manchester SIAM-IMA Student Chapter.</p>

 <p>2026-02-11: Umberto Zerbinati gave a talk in the <a href="https://researchseminars.org/seminar/MathMAC">Modelling of materials seminar series</a> at Charles University in Prague, hosted by <a href="https://www.karlin.mff.cuni.cz/~malek/new-OBJ/index.php?title=Josef_M%C3%A1lek">Josef Málek</a>.</p>